 To be respectful

 Use the terms, names and pronouns that people use to describe themselves.
 If you’re not sure about someone’s pronouns, you can ask them respectfully.

-- Glossary and guidelines for inclusive language (Victorian Government)
+- glossary and guidelines for LGBTIQ+ Inclusive Language Guide (Victorian Government)

 - glossary of gender terms and Trans 101 videos on gender and pronouns (YGender)